taolonglab/rexmapdb/README.md

 ## Extract 16S sequences from full genomes

 Extract 16S ribosomal RNA gene sequences from FASTA sequences, based on their GFF annotations.
 No need to uncompress anything.
-Switch back to the `himapdb` folder and run `extract.py`.
+Switch back to the `rexmapdb` folder and run `extract.py`.
 This script takes 3 inputs: (i) filtered assembly summary file, (ii) folder with downloaded GFF features and (iii) folder with downloaded sequences.
 The last argument is the output FASTA file:

 ```sh
 cd ../../